tmaybe/dev.socrata.com/consumers/examples/jquery-date-slider.md

 This example shows how to use a jQueryUI date range slider to build a SODA API query on demand.
 The user selects the range of data they want, JavaScript builds the corresponding SoQL call and fetches the data from a Socrata dataset.

-Let's start with [Fort Worth's Certificate of Occupancy Dataset.](https://data.fortworthtexas.gov/Development-Permitting/Certificate-Of-Occupancy/i85s-46fv) It contains over 36,000 records dating back to the mid 1990s.
+Let's start with Fort Worth's Certificate of Occupancy Dataset [Editors Note: This dataset has since been removed, but we'll keep this example up since it's still useful].
+It contains over 36,000 records dating back to the mid 1990s.
 The task at hand will be to allow a user to easily select a range of dates, and see the corresponding data in an HTML table.
 (In the real world, we'd want to spruce up the UI for the results a bit more or actually do something with the data, but a table will suffice for now)

-Before we break things down, give it a try:

-<iframe width="758" height="600" src="http://chriswhong.github.io/sodaDateQuery/" frameborder="0" allowfullscreen></iframe>

 Let's get down to business. jQueryUI does have a [simple slider](http://jqueryui.com/slider/) out of the box, but there's a great plugin called [jQRangeSlider](http://ghusse.github.io/jQRangeSlider/) that greatly simplifies the setup and interaction for sliders.
 With just a few lines of code, we can initialize a date slider with a specified range.
 Just make a div with id '`slider`' and jQRangeSlider takes care of the rest: